[Code 1955, § 2-6.1]

 Limitations on use of articles pyrotechnic and display fireworks.
 No person shall ignite, discharge or use articles pyrotechnic or display fireworks within the City without first securing a permit for such use from the Chief of the Department of Public Safety.

 Permit for public display.
-Upon application, in writing, by any association or group of individuals for the public display of fireworks, the Chief of the Department of Public Safety may grant a permit for such display, subject to such conditions as they may impose to property safeguard the public, both as to persons and property.
+Upon application, in writing, by any association or group of individuals for the public display of fireworks, the Chief of the Department of Public Safety may grant a permit for such display, subject to such conditions as they may impose to properly safeguard the public, both as to persons and property.

 Enforcement.
 The Chief of the Department of Public Safety, his designees and sworn law enforcement officers are authorized to enforce the provisions of this section.